jshirimpaka/Java-Arduino-C-and-Assembly-Exercises/README.md

 In this course, we are introduced to the fundamental concepts in the basic operation of computers, from microprocessors to servers and we explore the universal similarities between all modern computing problems: how do we represent data?
 How do we communicate with other computers?

 Studios are done collaboratively in a group of two or free people to explore new software and hardware concepts.
-Assignments are done individually to inhance individual understanding of the topic.
+Assignments are done individually to inhance individual understanding of the discussed topics.
 Both studios and assignments are done in the following order.

 * i.
 Information Representation